 News in brief

-A milestone first flight for China Southern Airlines' initial A380
+China Southern Airlines’ initial A380 emerges from the paint shop

-The first A380 for Korean Air has been rolled out of the Airbus paint shop in Hamburg, Germany, where it was completed with the airline’s livery.
-Korean Air has 10 A380s on order, and will become the sixth A380 operator after taking delivery of its first aircraft in the second quarter of 2011.
+The first A380 for China Southern Airlines has been rolled out of the Airbus paint shop in Hamburg, Germany, where it was completed with the airline’s distinctive livery.
+China Southern Airlines has five A380s on order, and will become the seventh operator of Airbus’ 21st century flagship jetliner after taking delivery of its initial aircraft later this year.

 Singapore Airlines receives the 50th A380 from Airbus

 Airbus has marked a new A380 programme milestone with its delivery of the 50th aircraft, received yesterday by Singapore Airlines – the first carrier to inaugurate revenue service with the 21st century flagship jetliner in 2007.
 This brings the total number of A380s delivered in 2011 to nine, with Lufthansa and Qantas having each received three during the year – while Singapore Airlines joins Air France and new operator Korean Air with one apiece.
 Singapore Airlines now has a total of 12 A380s in its fleet.

 A new way to keep up with Airbus

 Airbus has expanded its presence in the online social media sphere with launch of the company’s official Twitter account (@Airbus).
 By “following” Airbus, registered users of this popular application will have instant access to the latest company news and information – which conveniently will appear in their “Twitter feeds” as it is announced.
 To follow Airbus on Twitter, please visit: www.twitter.com/airbus.

 Final production begins for the no. 1 Malaysia Airlines A380